MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/5018682/windows-10-update-history), include:

 * Resolves an issue where meeting invitations did not show up immediately on the Welcome screen calendar in some environments without a reboot.
-* Resolves an issue where one-click meeting join from the Welcome screen calendar did not work in GCC High environments.
+* Resolves an issue where one-click meeting join from the Welcome screen calendar did not automatically join Teams meetings in GCC High environments.

 Please refer to the "[Install Windows 10 Team 2022 Update](/surface-hub/surface-hub-2022-update)" page for more information regarding update availability by region, distribution method, and device type.
 *[KB5019275](https://support.microsoft.com/help/5019275)